singharpitt/Java-Learning-101/README.md

    ```
 3. Explore the sections and follow along with the examples and tutorials provided.

+## Future plans after completion of the topics
+ 1. Making programs and other projects witht the help of OOPS .
+ 2. Java DSA questions .

 ## Contributing

 Contributions are welcome!
 If you have any improvements or new content to add, feel free to open a pull request.